 Approximately 50% of patients with neurogenic orthostatic hypotension suffer from supine hypertension.
 This association is due to side effects from anti-hypertensive medications as well as the common autonomic dysfunction seen in these patients due to comorbid conditions, such as diabetes mellitus.
 There is currently no approved anti-hypertensive medication that selectively targets the supine position.
 This complicates treatment because supine hypertension in patients with autonomic failure can result in end organ damage.
 The treatment approach for these patients is currently being studied and might be an outlet for individualized based medicine in the future.

 The management of orthostatic hypotension is best done with an interprofessional team that includes an endocrinologist, internist, primary care provider, neurologist, and nurse practitioner.
 The etiology determines the management of these patients.
 The treatment goal is to relieve symptoms and prevent associated morbidity.
 According to the literature, asymptomatic patients are left alone except for patients with Parkinson disease.
 These patients should be screened as they have associated impairments in their quality of life, as well as a higher risk of falls.
 For patients with a medication-related disease, it is important to remove the offending agent and optimize the patient's medication regimen.
 Many patients require an interprofessional approach to address underlying diabetes, hypertension, Parkinson disease and other comorbidities.
 Patients that are suffering from dehydration require timely volume resuscitation.
+Certain medications can result in orthostatic hypotension, so a pharmacy consult is in order to verify that none of these medications are the source of the issue.
+This process can be facilitated by a nurse with good medication records for the patient, enabling rapid response if indicated.
 Overall, the prognosis of asymptomatic patients is excellent but those with symptoms tend to have a poor quality of life.
-(Level V)
+Interprofessional team cooperation and communication can result in better outcomes.
+[Level 5](Level V)

 |||Kostis WJ,Sargsyan D,Mekkaoui C,Moreyra AE,Cabrera J,Cosgrove NM,Sedjro JE,Kostis JB,Cushman WC,Pantazopoulos JS,Pressel SL,Davis BR, Association of orthostatic hypertension with mortality in the Systolic Hypertension in the Elderly Program.
 Journal of human hypertension.
 2019 Feb 25; [PubMed PMID: 30804464]|